 Best for Scenic Drives Minneapolis

 Minneapolis is a stunningly beautiful and vibrant city rich in cultural and natural resources.
-It even has its own scenic drive Minneapolis proper.
+It even has its own scenic drive in Minneapolis proper.

 - Where is it?
 Downtown Minneapolis